3D Printing Ceramic Structures

 The internal bone-like porosity, obtained through 3D printing, allows for a strong and rapid ingrowth of bone tissue and low risk of complications due to bacterial infections, as the immune system is allowed access to the entirety of the implant.

-We work in close collaboration with surgeons to provide implants fitted for each specific patient by using their personal CT data.
+We work in close collaboration with surgeons with an aim to provide implants fitted for each specific patient by using their personal CT data.

-This improves the outcome for the patient as the implant provides exact anatomic repair, and the operating time is also greatly reduced as the surgeon does not need to manually adjust implants during surgery.
+This improves patient outcomes as the implant provides exact anatomic repair, and the operating time is also greatly reduced as the surgeon does not need to manually adjust implants during surgery.

 “Treating mouse skull defects with 3D printed fatty acid and tricalcium phosphate implants.” (not yet published, under review).